hoverboard88/hoverboard/wp-content/plugins/footnotes/readme.txt

 == Changelog ==

+= 2.5.10 =
+- Bugfix: Revert to 2.5.8.
+OUR APOLOGIES, PLEASE, FOR THE 2.5.9d1 PLUGIN 'Stable Tag' MISHAP.

+= 2.5.8 =
+- Bugfix: Layout: support right-to-left writing direction by replacing remaining CSS values 'left' with 'start', thanks to @arahmanshaalan bug report.
+- Bugfix: Layout: support right-to-left writing direction by enabling mirrored paddings on HTML dir="rtl" pages, thanks to @arahmanshaalan bug report.

+= 2.5.7 =
+- Bugfix: Process: fix footnote duplication by emptying the footnotes list every time the search algorithm is run on the content, thanks to @inoruhana bug report.

+= 2.5.6 =
+- Bugfix: Reference container: optional alternative expanding and collapsing without jQuery for use with hard links, thanks to @hopper87it @pkverma99 issue reports.
+- Bugfix: Alternative tooltips: shrink width to short content.
+- Update: Documentation: slightly revise or update the plugin’s welcome page on WordPress.org.

+= 2.5.5 =
+- Update: Stylesheets: increase speed and energy efficiency by tailoring stylesheets to the needs of the instance, thanks to @docteurfitness design contribution.
+- Bugfix: Stylesheets: minify to shrink the carbon footprint, increase speed and implement best practice, thanks to @docteurfitness issue report.
+- Bugfix: Libraries: optimize processes by loading external and internal scripts only if needed, thanks to @docteurfitness issue report.
+- Bugfix: Process: fix numbering bug impacting footnote #2 with footnote #1 close to start, thanks to @rumperuu bug report, thanks to @lolzim code contribution.
+- Update: Dashboard: add or edit descriptions to the tooltips and tooltip text delimiter settings and the backlink symbol configuration setting.
+- Update: Dashboard: decrease font size and padding of the descriptions.

 = 2.5.4 =
 - Bugfix: Referrers: optional fixes to vertical alignment, font size and position (static) for in-theme consistency and cross-theme stability, thanks to @tomturowski bug report.
 - Bugfix: Tooltips: fix jQuery positioning bug moving tooltips out of view and affecting (TablePress tables in) some themes, thanks to @wisenilesh bug report.